 Day 1 – from CO on I70 to UT24 thru Hankville and Cainesville all the way to Notom, UT

 Sunlit Oasis at Notom Ranch was my destination for the night, of course I reached it after dark, per my usual tardiness.
 The bed & breakfast is built on the land of an old homestead which now encompasses several properties.
 It is under new ownership, the food is delicious and the rooms and baths (jet tub and epsom salts included) are spotless clean!
 My room featured Wild West decor with multiple pictures and posters of Butch Cassidy and the Sundance Kid who once upon a time roamed the area with their Wild Bunch.
-The bedroom had a balcony overlooking Utah’s red cliffs and a perfect location to salute the sun at 7am.
-Or you can stargaze using the 2 portable telescopes downstairs.
-They also have very friendly horses on the property that you can feed and pet after breakfast.
+The bedroom had a balcony overlooking Utah’s red cliffs and a perfect location to salute the sun at 7am or you can stargaze using the 2 portable telescopes downstairs.
+They also have very friendly horses that you can feed and pet after breakfast.

 Day 2 – from Notom, UT through Capitol Reef National Park via Boulder and Escalante on Scenic Byway 12, past Bryce National Park, all the way to Hatch, UT

-The road between Boulder and Escalante is one of the most beautiful drives I’ve done.
+The road between Boulder and Escalante is one of the most beautiful drives I’ve ever done.
 And the desert was SO lush after the rain they had been getting, all the brush was flowering yellow, and the sky was a constant #cloudporn You’d be surprised what a river or a stream can do to vegetation in the desert #oasis My destination for the night was an yurt on the outskirts of Bryce Canyon National Park.
 The yurts were #glamping at its best!
 All the privacy you could ask for, even yoga on the deck at sunrise if you so desire, without missing any modern conveniences (bathroom with a tub and shower included).
 My hosts were the kindest, sweetest, most informative couple!

 Day 3 – from Bryce National Park thru Kanab, UT and Fredonia, AZ to Cane Beds, AZ

 Instead of going straight to St George from Hatch, I decided to take a back road and skirt around the border with Arizona.
 I had never been to AZ before and had to put a new state to my map!
 The drive was pretty uneventful with the occasional gas station to fuel up.
-Not a coffee shop, not a restaurant worth a stop from Hatch to Cane Beds, I guess that’s what it means to stay in an “unincorporated community”…
+Not a coffee shop, not a restaurant worth a stop from Hatch to Cane Beds, I guess that’s what it means to stay at an “unincorporated community”…

 I wasn’t planning on stopping or doing more hiking, I had just walked all the trails of Bryce National Park (some twice for good measure) 🙂 but then I reached Paiute Native American Reservation in Arizona and saw a sign for a National Monument on the reservation…sharp right it was and there was the blond girl #wildchild on a tour of an Indian Reservation by myself (yes, they even braided my hair :-)) #ifnotnowthenwhen